 I needed time.
 It took trying several different cartridges, expensive setups and my own upgraded audio system to finally clock that.
 I now knew what was (possibly) wrong and could start to think what to do about it.

 First, I worked my way through different solutions for tonearm cabling, including silver wires and copper wires made in USA, China, and 80s Russia.
-I then tried a selection of silver and copper RCA sockets (Furutech, WBT, KLEI) as well as various tin-plated and silver/gold RCA sockets (I decided to go with Mundorf).
+I then tried a selection of silver and copper RCA sockets (Furutech, WBT, KLEI) as well as various solder (I decided to go with Mundorf).
 It did help but the highs still sounded unsettling.
 The copper interconnects made it a bit better but were limiting the sound information at the same time.

-Trawling through web message boards, I discovered the importance of tonearm vibration control on sound quality.
+Trawling through web, I discovered the importance of tonearm vibration control on sound quality.
 It wasn’t so much the resonant frequency as the high frequency vibrations which are a lot more difficult to detect and measure.